Duke of Edinburgh Award Scheme

 If you didn’t do Bronze, you must undertake a further 6 months in either the Volunteering or the longer of the Physical or Skills sections.

 Students, find out more about the Silver scheme here:

 Parents, find out more about the Silver scheme here:

 If the Duke of Edinburgh award is something that interests you, be sure to pop the School’s DofE manager, Mr O’Neill, an email to find out how you can get involved: email@example.com

 Sign up TODAY!

 Download and complete the form and return it to Mr O'Neill.
-The current deadline for Year 9 students to apply for the Bronze scheme is Sunday 28 February 2021.
-The letter with more information can be downloaded below.
+The current application deadline is

-The fee payable is £35 and can be paid via Parentmail or directly to our Finance Team.
-This covers your child’s participation place, certificate, and Welcome Pack, which will be sent to their home address and includes their personalised DofE Discount Card.
+The fees are detailed below and can be paid via Parentmail or directly to our Finance Team.
+This includes registration fees, all expedition costs, a DofE polo shirt and insurance.
 If you are entitled to Pupil Premium funding, school will fund the £35 for your child, please just mark the PP box on the sign up form.